w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-Description of visual information is essential for people who cannot see the visuals.
-Captions are essential for people who cannot hear the audio.
-Text transcripts provide an alternative to visual and audio information.
+Descriptions are essential for people who don’t see visual media content.
+Captions are essential for people who don’t hear audio content.
+Text transcripts provide an alternative to both visual and audio information.

 Discuss the need for planning in the design phase to accommodate alternatives to multimedia content such as description, captions, text transcripts, and sign languages.
-Present methods to turn on and off alternatives to multimedia content depending on user needs.
+Present methods to control alternatives to multimedia content depending on user needs.
 Explain that these methods must have clear names and must be reachable by all users.
 Explain that defining such methods is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic